ToyBattles/tb-rules/mild_mute_cases.md

 All the next mutes after the 4th offense will be kept at 3-day mute.

 ---

 ### 📢 Spamming
-Repeated spam messages
+Repeated spam messages (obviously serious spamming)

 **Punishments:**
 1. Warning
 2. 1 day mute
 3. 3 day mute

-4. 7 day mute
-5. 14 day mute
-6. 28 day mute
-7. 90 day mute
+All the next mutes after the 3rd offense will have a 3 days length.

 ---

 ### 🎭 Staff Impersonation
-Pretending to be staff
+Pretending to be staff in order to **gain advantages** or to steal accounts.
+Use a higher duration for serious cases like trying to steal accounts.

 **Punishments:**
 1. Warning